 Used to Treat Lung Cancer?

 Just as every individual is unique, each person’s case of lung cancer is different.
 Not all lung tumors respond the same way to traditional treatments (such as chemo).
 Some people require alternate forms of cytotoxic (i.e., cancer-killing) therapy.
-Immunotherapy is an emerging treatment that can be individualized for each patient’s type of cancer.
+Immunotherapy medications are an emerging treatment that can be individualized for each patient’s type of cancer.

 Immunotherapy is a form of cancer treatment that boosts the body’s immune system in order to identify and kill cancerous cells.
 Other types of immunotherapy drugs use various aspects of the immune system to shrink, slow, or stop the growth of tumors, or prevent them from spreading to other areas of the body.